aleksandr-novikov/react-context-storage/README.md

 # react-context-storage

 This is a very lightweight(~5kb) alternative to Redux store based on React Context API.
-Support multiple storages, reducers, saving to LocalStorage and SessionStorage.
+Supports multiple storages, reducers, saving to LocalStorage and SessionStorage.

 ## Installation